theaidran/YTReps/README.md

 ## Tips
 * Navigate the dictionary frame with your browser navigation bar (go back, refresh).
 * Ads from YouTube should not be displayed when run locally.
 Anyway, extensions like uBlock Origin work.
-* To work on two devices, you can import/export files by, e.g., Opera flow, email, or try to use synchronization/save feature (uBlock Origin needs to be off or set to website exception).
+* To work on two devices, you can import/export files by, e.g., Opera flow, email, or try to use synchronization feature (uBlock Origin needs to be off or set to website exception).